· Olivier Demichel · 6 min read

 You can hold it even under fatigue — after 60 km solo or during an Ironman 70.3 — and still start the run feeling strong.

-Why a structured aero training plan matters
+Why does a structured aero training plan make the difference?

 Finding your ideal aero position is just the start.